corda/corda-docs/content/en/docs/cdl/cdl/bpmn-view/corda-transactions.md

 The actions are joined with a two way dashed line.
 In BPMN dashed lines denote messages and are normally unidirectional.
 However, in the CorDapp BPMN a two way arrow is used to reflect that there is a series of back and forth messages which result in a finalised transaction on the ledger.

 The party that initiated the transaction is marked, and the message line is annotated on the Initiator end with a blue box giving more details about how the transaction was formed.
-This is typically what flow is invoked and what the command in the transaction should be.
+This is typically what Flow is invoked and what the Command in the transaction should be.

 {{< figure zoom="../resources/cdl-bpmn-agreement-process-corda-transactions.png" width="1000" title="Click to zoom image in new tab/window" >}}